jmonteroers/markdown-cv/index.md

 <br>
 `Madrid, Spain`

-- Revision of methodology for the competitiveness section of the Annual Report on the Spanish Economy
+- Revised the methodology for the competitiveness section of the Annual Report on the Spanish Economy

 __University Carlos III of Madrid__, Research Assistant